-- Autumn bird trails on the Holkham National Nature Reserve – two new trails, the Bluetail trail and the Warbler trail, have been cut into the reed bed to provide better opportunities for visitors to see and engage with our overwintering and migratory birds.
+- Autumn bird trails on the Holkham National Nature Reserve – two new trails, the Bluetail trail and the Warbler trail, were cut into the reed bed to provide better opportunities for visitors to see and engage with our overwintering and migratory birds.

-- Habitats and nest boxes – installing new nest boxes and habitat piles in the woodlands around our holiday cottages in Holkham Park to improve biodiversity.
+- Habitats and nest boxes – installed new nest boxes and habitat piles in the woodlands around our holiday cottages in Holkham Park to improve biodiversity.